 Doug is a Fellow of the Litigation Counsel of America.
 He also is a member of the Louisville Bar Association and American Bar Association, Defense Research Institute, Kentucky Defense Counsel and American Intellectual Property Law Association.
 He is a member of the Sixth Circuit Judicial Conference Planning Committee and a past member of the Sixth Circuit Advisory Committee on Rules.

-Doug currently serves on the Speed Art Museum Board of Governors and previously served on the boards of directors for Blackacre Conservancy, Legal Aid Society and Focus Louisville Alumni Group.
+Doug currently serves on the Speed Art Museum Board of Trustees, and previously served on the boards of directors for Blackacre Conservancy, Legal Aid Society and Focus Louisville Alumni Group.

 He is AV Preeminent® Peer Review Rated™ by Martindale-Hubbell®, is listed in The Best Lawyers in America®, recognized by Chambers USA, is honored as a Top 50 Kentucky Super Lawyer and recognized by Benchmark Litigation as a Local Litigation Star.

 When a single, dissident shareholder brought both derivative claims on behalf of the corporation and direct claims against certain directors, SKO successfully argued in litigation that the dissident shareholder had no standing to assert claims and lacked the ability to bring a derivative action...

 The firm represented several land owners being sued by neighboring property owners both individually and as a class for an alleged nuisance related to odors emanating from hog barns.
 The plaintiffs claimed that the odors unreasonably interfered with their enjoyment of property.
 The case was...